kapouer/matchdom/README.md

 ### url type

-Converts string to a URL instance.
+Converts string to an URL instance.

 By default, such an instance will be serialized as absolute path when it has the same origin as the default location, thus omitting `protocol://hostname:port` part.

-The default location is given by document.location, or `null://`.
+The default location is document.location if it exists, or `null://`.

 ### url:path